mozilla/moz-sql-parser/README.md

 ## Project Status

-There are [over 160 tests, all passing](https://github.com/mozilla/moz-sql-parser/tree/dev/tests).
+There are [over 400 tests](https://github.com/mozilla/moz-sql-parser/tree/dev/tests).
 This parser is good enough for basic usage, including inner queries.

 You can see the parser in action at [https://sql.telemetry.mozilla.org/](https://sql.telemetry.mozilla.org/) while using the ActiveData datasource